It is common to get withdrawal symptoms when you stop drinking alcohol.

 Not everyone who stops drinking will get physical withdrawal symptoms.

-Withdrawal symptoms are more common if you have been a heavy drinker.
+Withdrawal symptoms are more common if you are a heavy or regular drinker.

-If you have any withdrawal symptoms when you stop using alcohol or drugs, talk to your GP.
+- you have withdrawal symptoms when you stop using alcohol

 Severe cases of alcohol withdrawal